 Photo: David Bartolomi

 With 6 critically acclaimed CDs and a Grammy nomination for Best Jazz Vocal CD Kate McGarry has become recognized as a jazz artist who brings authenticity and vitality to every song regardless of genre.
 The Wall St. Journal calls her, "Austere and elegant," New York Times pronounced her music, “astute and sensitive".
-She currently performs in jazz clubs, Performing Arts Centers and festivals throughout the US and abroad.
-As an educator she has taught at New England Conservatory and currently serves on the faculty of Manhattan School of Music and New England Conservatory.
+She currently performs in jazz clubs, performing arts centers and festivals throughout the US and abroad.
+As an educator she has taught at New England Conservatory and currently serves on the faculty of Manhattan School of Music.
 Downbeat Magazine has cited McGarry as 'Rising Star' vocalist for the past 9 years.
 In July of 2016 's 64th Critics Poll named McGarry the #1 Rising Star Female Vocalist.
-She has been interviewed on All Things Considered, Jazz Set w/DeeDee Bridgwater, Piano Jazz w/Marion McPartland, and a host of nationally syndicated radio shows.
+She has been interviewed on All Things Considered, and has performed on Jazz Set w/DeeDee Bridgwater, Piano Jazz w/Marion McPartland, and a host of nationally syndicated radio shows.